 Around the country, the APA Department of Government Relations provides assistance to District Branches/State Associations on state legislative and regulatory affairs.
-Activities includes tracking health care legislation, serving as a clearinghouse for best lobbying practices and model legislation, and providing on-site strategic assistance and grassroots training.
+Activities include tracking health care legislation, serving as a clearinghouse for best lobbying practices and model legislation, and providing on-site strategic assistance and grassroots training.

 The federal government, all 50 states, and the District of Columbia have taken action to further insurance coverage of telemedicine since the beginning of the COVID-19 public health emergency.
 With states reopening, there have been concerns that some of these positive changes such as payment parity with in-person visits, might be revoked.
 APA listened to the needs of members and patients and developed model telemedicine language for states.
 Learn more about APA's efforts and view the model legislation here.

 APA has created parity-implementation legislation for all 50 states and the District of Columbia, designed to require transparency and accountability from insurers and state regulators.
 Each state has legislation that is tailored specifically for that state's terminology and formatting.
 Download the adapted legislation for your state.

 APA has created legislation that would increase access to mental healthcare by having private insurers reimburse Collaborative Care billing codes.
 Legislation has been drafted for all 50 states and the District of Columbia and is designed to be a positive legislative solution for addressing access to care while being budget-neutral for the state.
 Each state has legislation that is tailored specifically for that state's terminology and formatting.
 Download the adapted legislation for your state.

 Learn more about APA's work to confront state legislative efforts by psychologists and other healthcare professionals to gain prescribing privileges.
 Please contact the APA Director of State Government Relations to discuss Scope of Practice concerns in your state through [email protected].